Networking

 Career Fairs are great opportunities to meet connect and learn more about specific industries and what employers are looking for.
 Each fall and spring we offer a career fair open to all majors - stay tuned for more information!

-- Research who will be attending.
+- Research the employers attending the fair.
 Career Services posts the list of employers in advance.
-Research the companies that interest you, and make a game plan for who you'll visit at the fair.
+Identify the organizations that interest you and create a plan for who you want to visit.

-- Prepare your materials and attire ahead of time.
+- Prepare your professional attire ahead of time.
+Dress professionally and make a positive first impression.

 - Silence your device(s).
-Turn your phone on silent, so it does not vibrate or ring during a meeting, and so you're not distracted while you are speaking with an employer.
+Turn your phone on silent, so it does not vibrate or ring during the fair, and so you're not distracted while you are speaking with an employer.

 - Ask appropriate questions.
 Employers are learning about you, but you should take this opportunity to learn about the employers and their companies too!
 For example: